JagrutThakare/Hotel-Management-System/README.md

 git clone https://github.com/yourusername/hotel-management-system.git
 ```

-# Hotel Management System

-A Java Swing-based hotel management system with MySQL integration.

-## Getting Started

-1. **Open the project in your preferred Java IDE** (e.g., IntelliJ, Eclipse).
+2. **Open the project in your preferred Java IDE** (e.g., IntelliJ, Eclipse).

-2. **Set up the MySQL database** by importing the provided SQL dump file (instructions may vary depending on your MySQL client).
+3. **Set up the MySQL database** by importing the provided SQL dump file (instructions may vary depending on your MySQL client).

-3. **Configure the database connection settings** in the project code to match your MySQL server.
+4. **Configure the database connection settings** in the project code to match your MySQL server.

-4. **Build and run the application**.
+5. **Build and run the application**.

 ## Usage